Stories of the Flood (the Deluge) Part I

 ......Only a brother and sister named Wigam and Bugan survived a primeval flood, on Mount Amuyas.||

-According to Oahspe only a small number of I'hins (little people) survived the dark times before the flood --- some 12,000 out of what were once many millions worldwide more than three thousands of years before.
+According to Oahspe a large population of low grade people inhabited Pan, but only a small number of I'hins (sacred little people) survived the dark era of some thousands of years before the flood.
+There were only some 12,000 out of what were once many millions worldwide more than three thousands of years before.
 These few I'hins were located on the continent of Pan.
 They were the little people who entered boats they were inspired to build and thus survived the submergence of the continent.
 Many thousands of years after the flood the race of the little people became impotent and extinct, but they had previously mixed with the natives of the lands where their refuge ships landed, and from the union sprung modern man, the Ihuan-Ghan (Read more of this in Oahspe's Book of Aph).

 Among the surviving stories of the flood, a common theme is that of families of brothers and sisters saved from the flood and becoming the ancestors of all the people of the world.
 The small numbers of survivors are ubiquitous in the flood stories, and the weavers of tales found ways to explain how they managed to repopulate the lands, and how the various skin colors came to be.